roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-02 ****** bydawn1958© Ray put his lips next to her ear and kept Dawn's face pointed straight ahead.
+Ray put his lips next to her ear and kept Dawn's face pointed straight ahead.
 "Remember one of your stories?
 I'm not sure which one, but the one where the heroine was forced to say it... to tell the truth about getting fucked by a big cock," he said.
 "How you wrote about telling hubby that the cock was much bigger than his."

  Dawn recalled how humiliation in her stories seemed to be overwhelming.
 "No, please, no more."